sannae/the-notebook/docs/cloud/docker.md

 sudo systemctl enable docker.service sudo systemctl enable containerd.service
 ```
+* The docker daemon configuration is stored in `~/.docker/config.json`

 ## Administration

 ### Images and containers

 * `docker image ls`: all the images in the docker host's cache

+> Images are referred to with `USER/REPOSITORY:TAG`

+> "Official" images live at the 'root namespace' of the registry, therefore you can call them by the repository name without specifying the `USER` (es. `nginx:latest`)

+> Tags are basically a specific image _commit_ into its repository, similarly to Git.
+Multiple tags can refer to the same image ID.

+* `docker image history nginx:latest`: list all the layers in the `nginx:latest` image (sorted by datetime descending)

 * `docker container ls -al`: all the containers with all the statuses (running, created, exited, stopped, etc)

-* `docker container run --detach --name postgres14 --publish 5432:5432 --env POSTGRES_USER=root --env POSTGRES_PASSWORD=secretpassword postgres:14-alpine`: runs a new detached instance of the `postgres:14-alpine` image by publishing the container's port `5432` and using the specified environment variables
+* `docker container run --detach --name postgres14 --publish 5432:5432 --env POSTGRES_USER=root --env POSTGRES_PASSWORD=secretpassword postgres:14-alpine`: runs a new detached instance of the `postgres:14-alpine` image by publishing the container's port `5432` (syntax is `--publish HOST:CONTAINER`) and using the specified environment variables

 * `docker container run --interactive --tty --name ubuntu ubuntu bash`: will overwrite the startup command included with the `ubuntu:latest` image with the `bash` command, thus opening an interactive pseudo-tty shell